dotnet/docfx/Documentation/tutorial/docfx.exe_user_manual.md

 ```
 `docfx build` generates documentation for current folder.

 If `toc.yml` or `toc.md` is found in current folder, it will be rendered as the top level TABLE-OF-CONTENT.
 As in website, it will be rendered as the top navigation bar.
-Relative paths are relative to docfx.exe.
+Path in `toc.yml` or `toc.md` are relative to the TOC file.

 > [!Note]
 > Please note that `homepage` is not supported in `toc.md`.